Tr3yWay996/web/docs/pages/developing-extensions/Custom-table-and-migrations.md

 # Custom table and migrations
 <h4 class="fw-light">Add custom database tables to store user-specific or complex data structures.</h4><br/>

-While the [$blueprint library's](?page=documentation/$blueprint) `dbGet()` and `dbSet()` functions provide a convenient way to store extension-wide data, sometimes more granular control is needed—such as storing user-specific settings or complex datasets.
+While the [BlueprintExtensionLibrary](?page=documentation/$blueprint)'s `dbGet()` and `dbSet()` functions provide a convenient way to store extension-wide data, sometimes more granular control is needed—such as storing user-specific settings or complex datasets.
 This is where custom database tables and migrations come into play.

 <br>